 Published by Alaska Northwest Publishing Co.

-Note: a total of eleven illustrations are in this book, and they are shown below.
-Two of the eleven engravings are shown on the front and back cover, respectively.
-Each are printed on handmade, tan paper.
-Having recently taken classes in 1978 to learn this new medium, these represent some of the earliest engravings that DeArmond produced.
-Click on any below image for more information.
+Editor's note: eleven wood engravings by Dale are illustrated in this book; two are shown on the front and back cover, respectively.
+Having recently taken classes in 1978 to learn this new medium, these represent the earliest engravings that she produced.
+Each of the original prints are pulled on handmade, tan paper.
+Click on any below image below for more information.

 From the rear cover: